Snow camp pre-test sample questions

 C) ice skate on a rink with a view of Half Dome

-D) ride the free ski bus from any of the hotels and near the campground to the ski resort and snowboard, downhill, cross-country ski or go on a Ranger-naturalist snowshoe walk
+D) ride the free ski bus from the hotels and near the campground to the ski resort and snowboard, downhill, cross-country ski or go on a Ranger-naturalist snowshoe walk

 E) do homework